auroraGPT-ANL/inference-gateway/docs/admin-guide/connecting-gateway-to-backend/direct-api.md

-# Connecting to Direct API Backend
+# Connecting to Direct API Backends

 This guide describes how to connect the Gateway to existing OpenAI-compatible backend APIs.